Specialist Advice — 10 minutes

 Advanced sleep phase syndrome: This disorder is more common in the elderly .
 Falling asleep and waking up occur much earlier (at least two hours, often more) than the normal schedule.
 Although they may have a normal amount and quality of sleep, people with this disorder have difficulty staying awake early in the evening (6 p.m. to 9 p.m.) and wake up early (2 a.m. to 5 a.m.).

 Irregular sleep-wake syndrome: This disorder is characterized by variable sleep periods.
 Sleep is fragmented into short periods throughout the day and night.
-Overall, persons may get a normal amount of sleep, but the fragmented nature of the sleep can be disruptive and affect their social life.
+Overall, persons may get a normal amount of sleep, but the fragmented nature of the sleep can be disruptive and affect social life.
 It more often affects the elderly, especially in nursing homes where they have little exposure to time cues such as natural light, daily activities and structured schedules.

 Free-running syndrome: This disorder, also known as hypernycthemeral syndrome, causes falling asleep and waking up to be continuously and progressively out of sync with the normal cycle by about 15 minutes.
 The sleep-wake pattern is not tied to the 24-hour cycle, but to a slightly longer period.
 This means that affected individuals fall asleep and wake up a little later each day.
 This disorder is more common among blind people because daylight usually helps regulate the sleep-wake cycle.